Acana Grasslands Kentucky Formula Review

 This review is for the formula made in Kentucky, USA, which includes new ingredients and guaranteed analysis.
-In this review I will make a comparison of Acana Grasslands Kentucky formula to the old original Canadian formula that is currently discontinued.
+In this review, I will make a comparison of the Acana Grasslands Kentucky formula vs the old original Canadian formula that is currently discontinued.

 - Carbohydrates limited to 25% of the total recipe

 - 35% of proteins from animal meats and fish

 - Locally grown meats

 - Includes locally grown fresh fruits and vegetables to support the cat’s immune system and digestive functions.

 - Contains all essential amino-acids cats need to be healthy.